KunalxKushwaha/Parallax-Scrolling/README.md

 # Parallax Scrolling Effect Page📃
-Here is a Sample page to showcase
+Here is a Sample page to showcase Parallax Effect